-We analyzed three catalogs submitted to the IVS in 2020.
-The catalogs were respectively computed by the Space Geodesy Centre of the Italian Space Agency (ASI/CGS; solution asi2020a) and by Geoscience Australia (solutions aus2020a and aus2020b).
-The solution asi2020a was obtained with Calc/Solve (Ma et al. 1986).
-The solutions aus2020a and aus2020b were obtained with the OCCAM geodetic VLBI analysis software package (Titov et al. 2004);
+We analyzed five catalogs submitted to the IVS in 2020.
+The catalogs were respectively computed by the Space Geodesy Centre of the Italian Space Agency (ASI/CGS; solution asi2021a), Geoscience Australia (solutions aus2021a and aus2021b), the German Federal Agency for Cartography and Geodesy (BKG; solution bkg2021a) and Paris Observatory (OP; solution opa2021a).
+The solutions from ASI, BKG and OPAwere obtained with Calc/Solve (Ma et al. 1986).
+The solutions from AUS were obtained with the OCCAM geodetic VLBI analysis software package (Titov et al. 2004);